KyaDLFiles/kyadlfiles.github.io/templates/technical/index.md

 !![Examples of unusual levels in the file load menu](./weirdlvls.png)

 ## Dormant debug features/cheats
-There are dormant debug features/cheats left over from when the game was in development; a working implementation of the cheat options menu can most prominently be seen in the [September 29 prototype](https://hiddenpalace.org/Kya:_Dark_Lineage_(Sep_29,_2003_prototype)).
+There are dormant debug features/cheats left over from when the game was in development; a working implementation of the cheat options menu can most prominently be seen in the ?[September 29 prototype](https://hiddenpalace.org/Kya:_Dark_Lineage_(Sep_29,_2003_prototype)).

 Strings pertaining to this menu have been found in the final build, but it's currently unknown if and how the menu can be accessed in the final build.